Craigharrison79/MS2-Quiz-Game/assets/documents/testing.md

 ## High Score Table/list

 I wanted to build a table to hold the highest score and present them.
 I could build the table but couldn't figure out the code to get the score to insert into the table using the map function.
 I change to an unordered list.
-This is something I need to came back to and figure out at a little date.
+This is something I need to come back to and figure out at a little date.
 But with time being sensitive at the moment of the project I opted for the faster version.

 ![Score-table](./testing-code/highscore-table1.png)
 ![Score-table](./testing-code/highscore-table2.png)